aaronmoodie/cnd-lunar-locator/README.md

 # CND Lunar Locator

+#### The Task

+Create a Ruby on Rails web application that allows CND staff to choose from the 6 vehicles and obtain their location by calling the API specified above.

+The tool should also accept manual input of lunar lat/long to:

+1. Show where the vehicle is on the lunar map; and
+2. Calculate the distance from the CND Command Centre (located at the Apollo 11 landing site at lat:0.681400, long: 23.460550) to the vehicle or coordinates supplied.

+CND Staff are notoriously fickle and won't use a tool that is difficult to use or difficult to look at.
+This behaviour costs the business millions in inefficiencies, as the staff will wander around aimlessly looking for cars based purely on “gut-feel”.

+#### Submission

 This is my Lunar Locator app, built for the Car Next Door programming assignment.
 The working version is viewable via the Heroku link below.
 Visually, I got this to a reasonable place, but my code could have been a bit better.
 I chose to use Backbone served via a Sinatra app, as this is what I was most familiar with.
 With a little more time I would have looked at adding a package manager for the Javascript, which would have let me break the main app file up.
 The commenting and overall code structure could be cleaner as well.

 #### Huroku app